ipfs-shipyard/pinning-service-compliance/api.estuary.tech.md

   "info": null
 }
 ```
-## Can create new pin for testing pagination cid='baeaaadjsgu4cynjugmzdemrzgmzq' - ✓ SUCCESS
+## Can create new pin for testing pagination cid='baeaaadbwgmwdiobzhaztsnztgm' - ✓ SUCCESS

 ### Expectations (2/2 successful)